PavithraRajindra/DS-CIA-2/README.md

 ## Contents

 - `disjoint_set.cpp`: Implementation of Disjoint Set ADT.
-- `self_organizing_list.cpp`: Implementation of Self-Organizing List.
+- `self_organising_list.cpp`: Implementation of Self-Organizing List.
-- `tests/`: Directory containing unit tests for both implementations.
+- `Self Organising List.txt`: Explanation for the use of "move to front" in SOL
-- `docs/`: Additional documentation and resources.
+-

 ## Usage